There’s a Lot to Consider Before Starting a Cause-Related Marketing Strategy

-The priority should never be about making a profit, but rather using your company’s influence to make a difference.
-Consumers want to believe that there are wholesome companies that are in touch with the community rather than simply trying to make a profit.
+The priority should never be about making a profit but rather using your company’s influence to make a real difference.
+Consumers want to believe that there are wholesome companies out there that are in touch with the community rather than simply trying to make a profit.
 If you believe your company is genuine in its reasoning behind a nonprofit sponsorship, cause-related marketing might be worth a try.

 Ashley Boudreaux is a senior at Louisiana State University.
 She is currently studying Mass Communication and French.
 In her free time, Ashley enjoys visiting petting zoos and climbing trees.

 Work with Catapult Creative Media Inc.

 Catapult Creative Media Inc. is a digital marketing and design agency serving clients over the United States but is proud to call Baton Rouge, Louisiana home.
 Founded in 2007, Catapult provides digital, social and mobile marketing solutions backed by relevant strategy and measurable results.
 Catapult works the web to their clients’ advantage, launching them to their next level of success.